-Baby boomers, those born between 1946 and 1964, aged now between 51 and 69, are retiring in droves, 10,000 a day by one measure, and will continue to do so for the next two decades.
+Baby boomers—those born between 1944 and 1964—aged now between 55 and 75, are retiring in droves...
+10,000 a day by one measure, and will continue to do so for the next two decades.
 Unfortunately, neither they nor our national economy can afford this.
 The economy needs skilled and experienced workers, even if some may not be totally up-to-speed on the latest social media phenomena.
 And few baby boomers have sufficient savings to see themselves through a long retirement.
-Those savings are more important than ever since very few baby boomer retirees will have pensions.
+Those savings are more important than ever, since very few baby boomer retirees will have pensions.

-According to a recent Government Accountability Office report (GAO 15-419), about half of Americans over age 55 have absolutely no retirement savings.
-Of the half that have some savings, the median amount for those 55 to 64 is just over $100,000 and for those between 65 and 74 the median just under $150,000, not nearly enough to get through what could easily be three decades of retirement.
+According to a 2015 Government Accountability Office report (GAO 15-419), about half of Americans over age 55 have absolutely no retirement savings.
+Of the half that have some savings, the median amount for those 55 to 64 is just over $100,000 and for those between 65 and 74, the median is just under $150,000, which is not nearly enough to get through what could easily be three decades of retirement.

-But this only tells part of the story since these are averages.
+But this only tells part of the story, since these are averages.
 According to the Social Security Administration, one in four 65-year-olds will live to age 90 and one out of ten will live to age 95.
-This means that if you plan to retire at age 65, unless you have some medical history that indicates otherwise, you should make sure that you have sufficient resources to last you 30 years -- especially if you're a married couple, in which case you have a one in five chance that at least one of you will live that long.
+This means that if you plan to retire at age 65, unless you have some medical history that indicates otherwise, you should make sure that you have sufficient resources to last you 30 years—especially if you're in a married couple, in which case you have a one in five chance that at least one of you will live that long.

 You may object that you don't want to work that long, especially at a job you may have had already for four decades, or that you can't work due to health issues or because employers won't hire older workers.
 These are all legitimate concerns.
 The response is that you do not have to work as hard or as many hours as you may have earlier in your career.
 Consider working part-time, seasonally, or both.
-Consider trying something new, a type of work that you've always been interested in but didn't take on because you needed to earn a certain level of income.
-It matters less now how much you make -- presumably you're no longer supporting a family or necessarily contributing to your retirement savings -- just that you keep contributing.
+Consider trying something new—perhaps a type of work that you've always been interested in but didn't take on because you needed to earn a certain level of income.
+It matters less now how much you make— presumably you're no longer supporting a family or necessarily contributing large amounts to your retirement savings—just that you keep working.

-If you can put off drawing on your Social Security until age 70, you'll receive more for the rest of your life which will put less pressure on your savings and provide longevity protection since Social Security pays as long as you live.
+If you can put off drawing on your Social Security until age 70, you'll receive more for the rest of your life, which will put less pressure on your savings and provide longevity protection, since Social Security pays for as long as you live.
 The current full retirement age for Social Security is age 66.
 You can begin taking benefits at age 62, but they will be a quarter lower than you would receive if you waited four more years, and this loss of a quarter of your benefits will last for the rest of your life.
-So, if for instance your full retirement benefit were $1,000 a month, you would only receive $750 a month -- forever.
-Admittedly, you would have the benefit of $750 a month for four years, totaling $36,000, but if you began receiving benefits at age 66 you would make this up by age 78 and after than continue to receive the increased benefit for the rest of your life.
+So if, for instance, your full retirement benefit were $1,000 a month, you would only receive $750 a month—forever.
+Admittedly, you would have the benefit of $750 a month for four years, totaling $36,000, but if you began receiving benefits at age 66, you would make this up by age 78 and after that, continue to receive the increased benefit for the rest of your life.